jrsacher/jrsacher.github.io/s1b/README.md

 + Homework reminders
   + Start early!
+  + Late work:
-  + Late work is generally not accepted
+    + Late policy is 1% off per minute
+    + See the [syllabus](https://cs50.harvard.edu/summer/business/2021/syllabus/#extension-policy) for the extension policy
     + _If there are extenuating circumstances, contact business@cs50.harvard.edu_
-+ No sections/office hours for "Spring Break"
 + Questions from the first homework assignment?
-+ I'm grading assignment 2 -- hope to have it done this weekend!
++ I'm grading assignment 2 -- hope to have it done tomorrow night or Thursday morning
 + Other questions or concerns?

 #### Topics